 The cameras are manufactured with high precision.
 Planar, parallel, and angular sides guarantee precise mounting with high repeatability.

-The camera housings conform to the IP30 protection class provided the lens mount is covered by a lens or by the cap that is shipped with the camera.
+The camera housings conform to the IP30 protection class provided the camera front is covered by the protective plastic seal that is shipped with the camera.

 The camera's dimensions in millimeters are as shown in the drawings below.